 - Strategy 1: Repository at the Source.
-A single information system acts as both the Document Source and Document Repository for the documents it creates and registers with the Document Registry - Upon completion of a phase of care, an EHR-CR will register a submission-set of documents in - 2480 a Document Repository Actor with which it is grouped (same system).
+A single information system acts as both the Document Source and Document Repository for the documents it creates and registers with the Document Registry - Upon completion of a phase of care, an EHR-CR will register a submission-set of documents in a Document Repository Actor with which it is grouped (same system).
 Then it registers this set of documents (newly created and priors documents of interest) with the Document Registry Actor [2]. - Any other Document Consumer Actor in the XDS Affinity Domain may query the Document Registry Actor to find documents related to all phases of care for the patient [3].
-It may choose to retrieve some of these documents from any Document Repository Actor [4] - to retrieve some of these documents from any Document Repository Actor [4].
+It may choose to active active active active for the patient form and Documents Property Actor (A). - to retrieve some of these documents from any Document Repository Actor [4].